janeczku/calibre-web/README.md

 - Support for converting eBooks through Calibre binaries
 - Restrict eBook download to logged-in users
 - Support for public user registration
-- Send eBooks to Kindle devices with the click of a button
+- Send eBooks to E-Readers with the click of a button
 - Sync your Kobo devices through Calibre-Web with your Calibre library
 - Support for reading eBooks directly in the browser (.txt, .epub, .pdf, .cbr, .cbt, .cbz, .djvu)
 - Upload new books in many formats, including audio formats (.mp3, .m4a, .m4b)